 - Red Onion optional

-- Add the red chile flakes, Chipotle Powder or Chipotle pepper with adobo sauce, cumin, chili powder, garlic, salt, and pepper.
+- Add the red pepper flakes, Chipotle Powder, or Chipotle pepper with adobo sauce, cumin, chili powder, garlic, salt, and pepper.
 Stir and cook a minute or two to bring out all the flavor in the spices.